Burundi March 18-23, 2023

 Mount Heha.
 At 2,684 m, it is the highest mountain in Burundi and the highest point in the Burundi Highlands mountain range.
 It is approximately 20 km to the east of Lake Tanganyika and about 30 km to the southeast of Bujumbura.
 It has a long north-running ridge extending from the top.

 Gasumo, la source la plus méridionale du Nil (09/05/2007).
 At Gasumo, a trickle of water coming out of the northern flank of Mount Gikizi is seen as the southernmost source of the (White) Nile.
 It was discovered in 1937 by the German explorer Waldecker.
-A pyramid that symbolizes this long sought after discovery was established in 1938, on the top of the Mount Gikizi.
+A pyramid that symbolizes this long-sought-after discovery was established in 1938, on the top of Mount Gikizi.

 Rutovu, 114 km from Bujumbura, on the Bujumbura-Ijenda-Matana road, see Nyakazu Break to the east, Karera Falls, Tanganyika Lake panoramas at Vyanda and Kabonambo, and tea plantations of Teza or Rwegura.

-Muhweza hot springs just a few kilometres from the Source of the Nile, once upon a time to be very pretty, but now all its surrounding forest has been cut down to make charcoal, leaving the pools exposed, clogged with debris and surrounded by smouldering ruins.
+Muhweza hot springs are just a few kilometres from the Source of the Nile, once upon a time it was very pretty, but now all its surrounding forest has been cut down to make charcoal, leaving the pools exposed, clogged with debris and surrounded by smouldering ruins.

 OTHER DESTINATIONS